Phototropin

-Phototropins are photoreceptor proteins (more specifically, flavoproteins) that mediate phototropism responses in various species of algae, fungi and higher plants.
+Phototropins are blue light photoreceptor proteins (more specifically, flavoproteins) that mediate phototropism responses across many species of algae, fungi and higher plants.
 Phototropins can be found throughout the leaves of a plant.
 Along with cryptochromes and phytochromes they allow plants to respond and alter their growth in response to the light environment.
-Phototropins may also be important for the opening of stomata and the movement of chloroplasts.
-These blue light receptors are seen across the entire green plant lineage.
-When Phototropins are hit with blue light, they induce a signal transduction pathway that alters the plant cells' functions in different ways.
+When phototropins are hit with blue light, they induce a signal transduction pathway that alters the plant cells' functions in different ways.